The primary forms of beryllium produced and used commercially are:

 Copper beryllium’s physical and mechanical properties differ considerably from those of other copper alloys because of the nature and action of the alloying elements, principally beryllium.
 Varying the beryllium content from about 0.15 to 2.0 weight percent produces a variety of alloys with differing physical properties.
 Typical values of some of these properties are presented in the table on this page.
 Whether a high strength or a high conductivity alloy, some physical properties remain similar.
 For example, the elastic modulus of the high strength alloys is 19 million psi; for the high conductivity alloys, 20 million psi.
 Poisson’s ratio is 0.3 for all compositions and product forms.

-ranges from about 60 Btu/(ft•hr•F) for high strength alloys to 140 Btu/(ft•hr•F) for the high conductivity grades.
-The
+Thermal Conductivity: A physical property that differs significantly between alloy families is thermal conductivity, whichranges from about 60 Btu/(ft•hr•F) for high strength alloys to 140 Btu/(ft•hr•F) for the high conductivity grades.

-current carrying capacity.
-Electrical conductivity is listed with mechanical properties in the Product Guide section of
+The thermal and electrical conductivities of copper beryllium promote its use in applications requiring heat dissipation and current carrying capacity.
+Electrical conductivity is listed with mechanical properties in the Product Guide section of this book.

-Magnetic permeability: Is very close to unity, meaning that the alloys are nearly perfectly transparent to slowly varying
+Magnetic permeability: Is very close to unity, meaning that the alloys are nearly perfectly transparent to slowly varying magnetic fields.

 Copper beryllium high strength alloys are also less dense than conventional specialty coppers, often providing more pieces per pound of input material, thus in practice a higher unit price of copper beryllium is often compensated by a lower weight required to serve a function, more reliably and consistently.